cloudogu/dogu-development-docs/docs/additional/internal_aspects_en.md

 └── how_to_build_a_plugin.md
 ```

-(The names are chosen as examples and are not defaults).
+(The file names are chosen as examples and are not defaults).
 The naming scheme is the name of the feature plus a suffix with the language version (de, en).
 Single words in the name are connected with underscores (e.g. name_of_feature_en or name_of_feature_de).